 Esoteric discipline is indeed remarkable.
-Some fanatic devotees of the spiritualism of Aquarius commit the most horrible crimes within their mind, yet if they suspect something bad of someone else, they cynically attribute these feelings as warnings from their Innermost.
+Some fanatic devotees of Aquarian spirituality commit the most horrible crimes within their mind, yet if they suspect something bad of someone else, they cynically attribute these feelings as warnings from their Innermost.
 Thus, this is how they slander people and thereafter they say, “My Innermost tells me everything.”
 When they get enraged, they shout, “I am not angry!
 What I feel are strong intuitive impulses of my Innermost.”
 Thus, they attribute every evil idea, every evil thought, as impulses from their Inner God.

 Such people confuse intuition with malice, and the voice of the silence with the voice of Satan.
 We Gnostics state the voice of the silence never utters atrocities, because it is perfect, whereas the voice of Satan always utters perversities.

 Within the abyss, the black magicians adopt the shape of our friends, and thereafter they say and do horrible things before the initiates.
 Thus, if the initiates allow themselves to be deceived by those tenebrous entities, they then become slanderers of others.
 Defamation is worse than stealing.

 Slandering initiates sink into the abyss.
 Slandering initiates lose their degrees and initiations, in other words, they fall.